AktonDesign/github-slideshow/_posts/0000-01-02-AktonDesign.md

 layout: slide
 title: "Welcome to our AktonDesign's slide!"
 ---
-This is AktonDesign's second slide
+This is my second slide
 Use the left arrow to go back!